 - How you’re going to finance it (how much money you have for a down payment, what you can afford, etc.), and

-- Who you’re using as a realtor (or maybe not).
+- Who you’re using as a real estate agent (or maybe not).

 Where to get a loan for land?

 Many lenders offer financing for land and will structure loans specific to an intended use for the property – which can be good or bad.
 As an example, let’s say you want to buy land to build a home.
 With other lenders, you may get a loan that has a 1-3 year balloon that requires you to begin construction on a home at that time or forces you to refinance with another lender.
 Not great for you if you change your mind or your plans change.